-Basic rules that apply to all prospective athletic letter award candidates:
+Basic rules that apply to all prospective athletic letter award candidates are:

-1. An athlete must display sportsmanship and conduct which exemplifies the school to his opponents, teammates and officials.

-2. An athlete must conform to all practices and game regulations as established by the coach for that given sport.

-3. An athlete must have conformed to practices and game regulations as established by the coach and/or athletic director.

-4. The athlete must have returned all the equipment issued to him to the satisfaction of the coach and/or athletic director.

-5. In the event of injury or any other legitimate extenuating circumstances, letter awards will be made on the recommendation of the coach to the athletic director.

-6. If the person has earned and been awarded a letter and his conduct and behavior has been unbecoming, the award letter can be taken away from him.

-7. Only one letter will be awarded to any given player in attendance at Freeport Area High School.
+- 1. An athlete must display sportsmanship and conduct which exemplifies the school to his opponents, teammates and officials. - 2.
+An athlete must conform to all practices and game regulations as established by the coach for that given sport. - 3.
+An athlete must have conformed to practices and game regulations as established by the coach and/or athletic director. - 4.
+The athlete must have returned all the equipment issued to him/her to the satisfaction of the coach and/or athletic director. - 5.
+In the event of injury or any other legitimate extenuating circumstances, letter awards will be made on the recommendation of the coach to the athletic director. - 6.
+If the person has earned and been awarded a letter and his conduct and behavior has been unbecoming, the award letter can be taken away from him/her. - 7.
+Only one letter will be awarded to any given player in attendance at Freeport Area High School.
 Letter awards in more than one sport will be designated by a suitable representative pin of that sport to be attached to the Freeport Area letter.
 Players who have earned a letter in a sport for the second year shall receive a certificate and a service bar.
-Players who have earned a letter for the third and fourth year shall receive a service bar and plaque.
-Scholar athlete pins will be awarded during the second semester of the junior year to athletes that have maintained a cumulative GPA of 3.25 since the ninth grade.
-Patches will be provided to all members of a section championship team and any individual sport champion and may be displayed on the letterman's jacket.

-8. Coaches use, as a general rule, that athletes should compete at least in half of the varsity games.

-9. Juniors or seniors who have not met award requirements, but who have participated in at least two of the sophomore, junior or senior years may receive a varsity letterman's jacket at the conclusion of the second season.

-10. The head coach may recommend awards in special cases to students who have not met the requirements.
+Players who have earned a letter for the third and fourth year shall receive a service bar and plague. - 8.
+Coaches use, as a general rule, that athletes should compete at least in half of the varsity games. - 9.
+Juniors or seniors who have not met award requirements, but who have participated in at least two of the sophomore, junior or senior years may purchase a varsity letterman's jacket at the conclusion of the second season. - 10.
+The head coach may recommend awards in special cases to the students who have not met the requirements.
 All awards are subject to the approval of the athletic director and/or principal.